gubnik/co_usb/README.md

 ```

 For non-`vcpkg` projects, you will have to use CMake's `FetchContent` module and provide
-Boost.Capy and libusb on your own.
+Capy and libusb on your own.
 This is method of consuming `co_usb` is not endorsed and may not work.
 ```cmake
 include(FetchContent)
 FetchContent_Declare(co_usb